-Hours of Service rules apply to most drivers who drive a commercial motor vehicle.
+DOT hours of service rules apply to most drivers who drive a commercial motor vehicle.

-Interstate drivers are subject to federal Hours of Service regulations.
-Intrastate drivers may be subject to their State Hours of Service rules and ELD mandates, e.g., the Texas ELD mandate.
+Interstate drivers are subject to DOT hours of service regulations.
+Intrastate drivers may be subject to their state hours of service rules and ELD mandates, e.g., the Texas ELD mandate.

 When choosing an ELD, it is important to pick an ELD solution that accommodates the different intrastate rules, as Motive does.

-There are also certain exceptions to the Hours of Service rules:
+There are also certain exceptions to the DOT hours of service rules: